joseCarlosAndrade/codeforces/README.md

 ## POO

-Set to store data from the discilpine SSC0103 - Programação Orientada a Objetos, which include the fundamentals of OOP programming in Java and Python 3.
+Set to store data from the discipline SSC0103 - Programação Orientada a Objetos, which includes the fundamentals of OOP programming in Java and Python 3.

 ## Codelab section

 Stores all files for the Codelab classes and exercices.